-The long-awaited reform of the Cyprus International Trusts Law, a much-needed initiative, has finally become reality with the passing by the House of Representatives of the International Trust (Amending) Law of 2011.
+The long-awaited reform of the International Trusts Law 1992, a much-needed initiative, has finally become reality with the passing of the International Trust (Amending) Law 2011 by the House of Representatives.

-When it was enacted in 1992, the Cyprus International Trusts Law gave Cyprus a "state of the art" international trusts regime, with excellent tax mitigation and asset protection features.
+When it was enacted in 1992, the International Trusts Law gave Cyprus a state-of-the-art international trusts regime, with excellent tax mitigation and asset protection features.
 However, the world has changed considerably in the intervening 20 years, and a number of restrictions and limitations contained in the original law are no longer necessary.
-New opportunities and investment practices have emerged, which the original law did not take into account.
-As a result, while the basic structure provided by the International Trusts Law remained sound, it required updating to adapt it to the needs of investors today and in the coming years.
+New opportunities and investment practices have emerged that the original law did not take into account.
+As a result, although its basic structure remained sound, the law required updating to adapt it to the needs of investors today and in future.

-The amending law makes numerous changes to the original law, many of which are of a relatively technical nature.
+The amending law makes numerous changes to the original law, many of which are relatively technical.
 The key changes are outlined in the following paragraphs.

-Clarifying the provisions on residence
+Provisions on residence

 When the 1992 law was drafted, the availability of international trusts was restricted to non-resident settlors in order to prevent tax avoidance by Cyprus residents.
-It was not clear whether settlors could relocate to Cyprus after establishing a Cyprus International Trust, and the resultant uncertainty undoubtedly discouraged many of them from doing so.
+It was not clear whether settlors could relocate to Cyprus after establishing a Cyprus international trust, and the resultant uncertainty undoubtedly discouraged many of them from doing so.
 The amending law provides only that the settlor may not be a Cyprus tax resident in the year preceding the year of creation of the trust.
 It also removes the prohibition on resident beneficiaries and on ownership of immovable property in Cyprus, thus avoiding difficulties that might otherwise arise if the settlor or any beneficiary were subsequently to take up residence in Cyprus.